 Bhutan is one of the enthralling destinations for all.
-Whatever you may wish for, may it be the adventurous activities or simply the nature based sightseeing.
+Whatever you may wish for, may it be the adventurous activities or simply the nature-based sightseeing.
 We are sure, Bhutan won’t disappoint you.
-The rich and authentic culture, deep root history and all these with the blend of enticing view of great Himalayas is what you be experiencing in this 4N5D Bhutan Cultural Tour.
-Bhutan has some of the hidden gems that you won’t be finding in other part of the planet earth.
+The rich and authentic culture, deep root history, and all these with the blend of enticing views of the great Himalayas is what you be experiencing in this 4N5D Bhutan Cultural Tour.
+Bhutan has some of the hidden gems that you won’t be found in other parts of the planet earth.

-4 Night 5 Days Tour will cover following attractions of Bhutan.
+4 Night 5 Days Tour will cover the following attractions of Bhutan.

 Tachogang Lhakhang is located in Paro district, on the way to Thimphu.
-It was founded by Thankthong Gyelpo after he experienced a vision of Guru Rimpochhe, Amitaba and Avalokiteshvara near site.
+It was founded by Thankthong Gyelpo after he experienced a vision of Guru Rinpoche, Amitabha, and Avalokiteshvara near the site.
 The caretakers today are said to be descendants of Thangtong Gyelpo.
-Inside the temple one can see the master’s relics, including his walking stick.
+Inside the temple, one can see the master’s relics, including his walking stick.

 National Memorial Chorten